Ra-Na/ocronpdf/README.md

 - imagemagick
 - pdfimages

-Works for me, but does not handle edge cases and bad input.
-Hence it is still simple and malable to your needs, or a starting point for a more elaborate implementation.
+Works for me, but does not handle edge cases, landscape images, bad input and whatnot.
+Expect belly-landings which are easy to fix, since the script is rather simple and malable to your needs.
+Alternatives are ocrmypdf if you prefer tesseract.